sneas/img-comparison-slider/README.md

 | `--default-handle-width`   | Width of the default handle                     | `50px`        |
 | `--default-handle-color`   | Color of the default handle                     | `#fff`        |
 | `--default-handle-opacity` | Opacity of the default handle                   | `1`           |

+### Handle

+The component's handle could be changed by assigning `slot="handle"` attribute to any element inside `img-comparison-slider`.